Physician Assistant, M.M.S.

 Accreditation Review Commission on Education for the Physician Assistant (ARC-PA)

-- Graduates will be able to demonstrate the critical thinking skills necessary to evaluate patient medical problems.
+- Graduates will use the critical thinking skills necessary to evaluate patient medical problems.

-- Graduates will be able to demonstrate professionalism in medical practice.
+- Graduates will demonstrate respect for patients and other medical professionals as a component of professionalism in medical practice.

-- Graduates will be able to demonstrate core medical knowledge in the provision of patient care.
+- Graduates will demonstrate core medical knowledge in the provision of patient care.

 Program Competencies